zerotwooneone/percolator/source/Percolator.Application/README.md

 - **Strongly-Typed IDs**: To enhance type safety and clarify intent, raw `Guid` primitives must not be used for identifiers in public APIs.
 Instead, wrap them in strongly-typed DDD value objects with intention-revealing names (e.g., `PeerId`, `ConversationId`).
 This prevents accidental misuse of identifiers and makes the domain language more explicit.
 - **Test-Driven Development**: All new features and refactoring should follow the Red-Green-Refactor cycle of Test-Driven Development (TDD).
 Write a failing test first (Red), then write the simplest code to make it pass (Green), and finally, refactor the code to improve its design while keeping the tests passing.
 This ensures that all logic is covered by tests and promotes a high-quality, maintainable codebase.

+## Important Note on PeerId

+A `PeerId` is a **local-only, non-cryptographic identifier**.
+It is randomly generated (as a GUID) and is used to uniquely identify a peer within the local application instance.

+**Key Principles:**
+-   **Local Scope:** A `PeerId` is only meaningful to the local application.
+It is never shared with remote peers.
+-   **Not for Authentication:** It MUST NOT be used for authentication or as a security credential.
+All security operations (like session management) are tied to cryptographic keys, not the `PeerId`.
+-   **Stable Identifier:** It allows the application to maintain a stable reference to a peer, even if that peer's underlying cryptographic keys change.

+This rule is enforced across all projects in the solution to ensure a clear and secure identity model.